Aleksandar Kovacevic vs. Kimmer Coppejans: Prediction and Match Betting Odds | Zhuhai Championships

 Aleksandar Kovacevic vs. Kimmer Coppejans Trends and Insights

-- In his most recent tournament, the US Open, Kovacevic was defeated by Eliot Spizzirri, 4-6, 4-6, in the qualifying round.
+- Kovacevic is coming off a defeat at the hands of Eliot Spizzirri, 4-6, 4-6, in the qualifying round at the US Open.

+- In his last match in the qualifying round of the US Open, Coppejans was defeated 1-6, 6-1, 5-7 versus Titouan Droguet.

+- Kovacevic has played 25.3 games per match (24.3 in best-of-three matches) in his 26 matches over the past 12 months (across all court types).

 - Coppejans has played 16 matches in the past year across all court surfaces, averaging 28.3 games per match (25.9 in best-of-three matches) and winning 51.2% of those games.

-- Coppejans has averaged 25.4 games per match (25.4 in best-of-three matches) and 9.8 games per set through five matches on hard courts in the past 12 months, winning 48.0% of those games.
+- Coppejans has played five matches on hard courts in the past 12 months, and has averaged 25.4 games per match (25.4 in best-of-three matches) and 9.8 games per set while winning 48.0% of games.

-- Coppejans has secured two sets versus Kovacevic (good for a 66.7% win percentage), compared to Kovacevic's one.
+- In terms of sets, Coppejans has secured two against Kovacevic (66.7%), while Kovacevic has claimed one.

-- Coppejans has the advantage in 32 total games versus Kovacevic, capturing 17 of them.
+- Coppejans has the advantage in 32 total games versus Kovacevic, taking 17 of them.

-- In one head-to-head match, Kovacevic and Coppejans have averaged 32 games and three sets per match.
+- Kovacevic and Coppejans have played one time, averaging 32 games and three sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.